 Now what good is a beautiful pin image, a killer headline, and a viral topic going to do you if no one every sees it!
 I have a pinning strategy in place that I tweak often and keep up to date on how my account and pins are doing.

 But at the very basic level- get that pin out there!
-Get it on group boards, add it to tailwind tribes, put it in your BoardBooster rotation.
+Get it on group boards or add it to tailwind tribes.
 Just get it seen!
 And don’t forget to track your pin’s progress!

 A word of warning– the nature of the internet is unpredictability.
 There is absolutely no way to know what will go viral and what won’t.
 Viral pins share a lot of the same characteristics but that doesn’t necessarily mean it will go viral if you have all of these elements.
 All you can do is put your best topics and images out there with the most amazing headlines and roll the dice!